nnja/python/website/content/02-introduction-to-python/110-control-statements-looping/05-looping-in-python.md

 The number is: 4
 ```

-You can also pass an a third optional `step` parameter in.
+You can also pass in a third optional `step` parameter in.
 Let's say I quickly wanted to print out all the even numbers from 2 to 10.
 I would call `range(2, 11, 2)`.
 Remember, 2 is where we're starting, 11 is one higher than where we're ending (10), and 2 is the step, or the amount to jump between numbers.

 ```python
 >>> for num in range(2, 11, 2):